reach-sh/reach-lang/docs/src/rsh/appinit/index.md

 // or
 View({ owner: Address })
 ```

+Views are read-only functions that can be called by other contracts, as well as off-chain.

 A view is defined with `{!rsh} View(viewName, viewInterface)` or `{!rsh} View(viewInterface)`, where `{!rsh} viewName` is a string that labels the view and `{!rsh} viewInterface` is an object where each field indicates the type of a function or value provided by the contract associated with the specified DApp.
 These views are available in frontends via the `{!js} ctc.views` object.